Layr-Labs/eigenlayer-middleware/docs/experimental/AVS-Guide.md

     - proofs-of-custody in EigenDA, but NOT a node ceasing to serve data;
     - a node in a light-node-bridge AVS signing an invalid block from another chain.

+    Intersubjective slashing will be supported in the future through the Eigen token.

-4. *Single Point-of-Interaction for Services and EigenLayer*: <br/>
+4. *Contract Interactions for Services and EigenLayer*: <br/>
-    It is assumed that services have a single contract that coordinates the service’s communications sent to EigenLayer.
-This contract – referred to as the ServiceManager – informs EigenLayer of operator registration, updates, and deregistration, as well as signaling to EigenLayer when an operator should be slashed (frozen).
-An AVS has full control over how it splits the actual logic involved, but is expected to route all calls to EigenLayer through a single contract.
-While technically possible, an AVS SHOULD NOT use multiple contracts to interact with EigenLayer.
-An AVS architecture using multiple contracts to interact with EigenLayer will impose additional burden on stakers in EigenLayer when withdrawing stake.
+    It is assumed that services have a two contracts that coordinate the service’s communications sent to EigenLayer.
+The first contract – referred to as the `ServiceManager` – informs EigenLayer when an operator should be slashed, evicted or jailed, when rewards are submitted, setting AVS metadata and, managing UAM (refer to [here][uam-link] for further information on UAM).
+The second contract is the `SlashingRegistryCoordinator` which calls into EigenLayer to create operator sets and, force ejection of operators.
+AVSs can choose deviate from this pattern, but this will result in a worse developer and operator experience and is not reccomended.

 ## Integration with EigenLayer Contracts:
 In this section, we will explain various API interfaces that EigenLayer provides which are essential for AVSs to integrate with EigenLayer.